-Select car models have a Tesla Arcade full of games owners can access, and some people even connect wired game controllers to improve the experience.
-We’ve seen Tesla add PS5-level graphics to its latest cars, enable (then quickly disable) the ability for passengers to game while the vehicle is moving, and now it looks like support for Bluetooth game controllers is on the way.
+Select car models have a Tesla Arcade full of games to access, and some people even connect wired game controllers to improve the experience.
+We’ve seen Tesla add PS5-level graphics to its latest cars, enable (then quickly disable) the ability for passengers to play games while the vehicle is moving, and now it looks like support for Bluetooth game controllers is on the way.

-While no one knows for sure what goes on in Elon Musk’s head, one of the biggest reasons the company likely added an arcade is to pass the time while charging.
+While no one knows what happens in Elon Musk’s head, one of the biggest reasons the company likely added an arcade and Steam support is to pass the time while charging.
 Tesla’s Supercharger stations can recharge a vehicle’s battery up to 80% in about 40 minutes.
 Obviously, that’s a lot longer than your typical stop at a gas station.

 Tesla understands that switching from gas to electric has both advantages and disadvantages.
 One big disadvantage is the wait to recharge the battery.
 No one wants to sit around for 30-45 minutes at the back corner of a gas station waiting for their Tesla to be ready to go, and gaming is an easy way to pass the time.

 Taking advantage of the large infotainment display inside Tesla vehicles makes sense, so fire up a game while you’re bored waiting for juice.
 The company is doing a good job adding fun quirks like karaoke to its vehicles, even if it doesn’t come right out and say it’s to distract owners from charging speeds.